LewisCM14/restaurant-booking-app/README.md

     * STEP TWO - From the tabs displayed, click the **Code** tab.
 This presents a drop down menu.

+    * STEP THREE - Ensure this menu is on the **HTTPS** tab and copy the URL.

-    * STEP THREE - On your chosen IDE open Git Bash, Change the current working directory to the location where you want the cloned directory.
+    * STEP FOUR - On your chosen IDE open Git Bash, Change the current working directory to the location where you want the cloned directory.

-    * STEP FOUR - Type git clone, and then paste the URL you copied earlier.
+    * STEP FIVE - Type git clone, and then paste the URL you copied earlier.

             $ git clone https://github.com/LewisCM14/restaurant-booking-app.git

-    * STEP FIVE - Press Enter to create your local clone.
+    * STEP SIX - Press Enter to create your local clone.

 [Return to Table of Contents](#contents)
 ___